 Difference Between FCS Vs Monroe Struts

-When it comes to design, both FCS and Monroe strut are compatible with many types of cars.
+When it comes to design, both FCS and Monroe struts are compatible with many types of cars.
 The FCS struts have a custom design and are intended for custom automobiles.
-On the other hand, Monroe strut are only available for specific vehicles.
+On the other hand, Monroe struts are only available for specific vehicles.

 The FCS struts are certified in the North and Central American regions.
-On the other hand, Monroe strut are certified throughout the country.
+On the other hand, Monroe struts are certified throughout the country.

 Noise : FCS STRUT VS MONROE